Key Takeaways

 Working with Agencies and Attorneys

 Surrogacy agencies and surrogacy attorneys play an essential role in helping families plan their budget.
 Agencies help match intended parents with surrogates, provide cost breakdowns, and offer support throughout the process.
-Attorneys handle the legal documentation, ensuring all agreements are enforceable and that parental rights are secured.
+Attorneys handle the legal documentationAll signed agreements, clearances, and court filings required in surrogacy., ensuring all agreements are enforceable and that parental rights are secured.

 Working with experienced professionals helps mitigate financial surprises by ensuring all aspects of the surrogacy process are clearly defined and agreed upon from the start.
 Agencies and legal teams are also key in avoiding legal issues in surrogacy in California by ensuring that everything is in order.